Galaxypedia-Wiki/Galaxypedia/content/wiki/Misc/Mechanics/Alliances/index.md

 ---
 aliases:
   - /wiki/Alliances
 categories:
   - Game Mechanics
 title: Alliances
+---

----''Some information on this page may be inaccurate due to recent updates to the Alliance system.
+''Some information on this page may be inaccurate due to recent updates to the Alliance system.
 Such information is denoted with game-default alliances known as Alpha, Beta..'

 An **Alliance** is an in-game mechanic involving one or more [Player Factions]({{< ref "/wiki/" >}}Player-Factions).